francescobozzo/asa_project/report/04-multi-agent.md

 The leader negotiation process plays a pivotal role in the multi-agent architecture, whereby one agent is designated as the leader responsible for computing plans for all other agents.

 ### Leader negotiation
 The process of electing a leader is a well-known problem in computer science, but for the purpose of our project, we opted for a simple solution due to our focus on other aspects.
-The negotiation for the leader role is facilitated through two types of messages: "askforaleader" and "leader".
+The negotiation for the leader role is facilitated through two types of messages: "ask-for-leader" and "leader".

-Upon connecting to the game and receiving their initial position, each agent broadcasts an "askforaleader" message, inquiring if a leader has already been elected.
+Upon connecting to the game and receiving their initial position, each agent broadcasts an "ask-for-leader" message, inquiring if a leader has already been elected.
 This message serves as a request for information regarding the existence of a leader.
 Conversely, the "leader" message is used by the agent who has been elected as the leader to communicate its identity.

-Following the transmission of the "askforaleader" message, a timeout period of 2.5 seconds is set.
+Following the transmission of the "ask-for-leader" message, a timeout period of 2.5 seconds is set.
 If no response from an existing leader is received within this timeframe, it indicates that no leader has been elected yet.
-In such a case, the agent who sent the "askforaleader" message assumes the role of the leader and broadcasts a message to inform other agents of its newly elected leader status.
+In such a case, the agent who sent the "ask-for-leader" message assumes the role of the leader and broadcasts a message to inform other agents of its newly elected leader status.

 ![Leader negotation.](./images/leader_negotiation.png){ width=250px #fig:leader-negotation}